charmoniumQ/PROBE/docs/benchmark_suite/README.md

   3. We select the $k$ benchmarks corresponding to columns chosen by ID; these are the "best" $k$ columns which minimize the error when predicting the $n-k$ columns under a specific metric.

 -  **Random search**.
-    Random search proceeds like ID, but it selects $k$ benchmarks randomly.  [^DSK: again, how do you determine k?]
+    Random search proceeds like ID, but it selects $k$ benchmarks randomly.
     Like ID, it computes a linear predictor for the $m-k$ benchmarks based on the $k$ benchmarks.
     Then it evaluates the "goodness of fit" of that predictor, and repeats a fixed number of iterations, retaining the "best" $k$ benchmark subset.